SuperCoolNinja/SuperCoolNinja/README.md

+# Hey, I'm Super Cool Ninja !✌

+## About me
-## Hey, I'm Super Cool Ninja, I love modding games and <br> sharing my experience when I can to help others.
+I love learning new concepts, and sharing my experience when I can to help others.
 - 🌱 I’m a Full Stack developer.